A Sacrifice: Production

-The film was co-produced by Ridley Scott and Michael Pruss for Scott Free Productions in conjunction with Cologne-based Augenschein Filmproduktion's Jonas Katzenstein, Maximilian Leo, and Georgina Pope.
+The film, initially titled Berlin Nobody, was co-produced by Ridley Scott and Michael Pruss for Scott Free Productions in conjunction with Cologne-based Augenschein Filmproduktion's Jonas Katzenstein, Maximilian Leo, and Georgina Pope.
 Executive producers were Jonathan Saubach for Augenschein and Rebecca Feuer for Scott Free.

 Kiernan Shipka was initially added to the production alongside Bana in January 2022, but left the project before principal photography began in September 2022.
 In May 2022, Sylvia Hoeks was added to the cast.
 In September 2022, Sadie Sink, Jonas Dassler, and Sophie Rois were cast in the film.
 Stephan Kampwirth and Lara Feith were announced to be part of the cast in May 2024.

 Principal photography began in Berlin in September 2022.
 Filming was wrapped by December 2022.

 Release

 A Sacrifice is the second film (after The Dive in 2023) under the strategic sales partnership between UK-based Protagonist Pictures and the German distributor Augenschein Sales, with both companies sharing joint sales rights to the film worldwide.

 In February 2024, Vertical acquired North American distribution rights to the film (which was subsequently re-titled A Sacrifice in May 2024), releasing it in select theatres on 28 June 2024.

-A Sacrifice was released in Germany under the title Berlin Nobody on 1 August 2024.
+A Sacrifice was released in Germany by SquareOne Entertainment under the title Berlin Nobody on 1 August 2024.